 By submitting your film, you agree that Fighting Spirit can use parts of your film (including trailer/teaser/film poster) for promotional purpose.

 To submit a film, you must have created the project yourself, own the rights or have permission from the owner of the content to submit the film to us.
+IF SELECTED, ALL FILMS MUST HAVE AN ENGLISH SUBTITLE TRACK PREPARED - OTHERWISE THE FILM WILL BE DESELECTED.

 Rules and Terms: